simon741/edu-devcamp/HOL/HOL1/README.md

 ## Exercise 2: Using Graph Explorer<a name="ex2"></a>

 When you want to utilize your data within your own applications you use the Microsoft Graph API.
+For example you can display information from SDS and Microsoft Teams in your application or automate common tasks like creating classes, adding students and assignments.
 Microsoft provides the online Graph Explorer so you can test the queries to the API before you implement them in your application.

 1. To access the Graph Explorer launch a private web browser, navigate to [developer.microsoft.com/en-us/graph/graph-explorer](https://developer.microsoft.com/en-us/graph/graph-explorer), click `Sign in with Microsoft`, then enter your O365 Global Admin account credentials.